brunofontes/brunofontes/README.md

 My name is Bruno F. Fontes.
 I am a localization engineer/project manager from Rio de Janeiro, Brazil, that had the opportunity to start a new automation department and is working with that ever since.

+This is one of my repositories, but I also use a self-hosted **[Gitea](https://gitea.brunofontes.net/brunofontes)** and a **BitBucket** for my private repositories.

-As technology is also a hobbie, I have been maintaining my own servers and creating a few tools in my spare time.
+As technology is also a hobbie, I have been maintaining my own servers (Email, gemini server, XMPP, NextCloud, MatterMost, Gitea etc) and creating a few tools in my spare time.

 ![](https://img.shields.io/badge/OS-Linux-informational?style=flat&logo=linux&logoColor=white&color=blue)
 ![](https://img.shields.io/badge/Backend-PHP-informational?style=flat&logo=php&logoColor=white&color=blue)